enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 For flag number 2 it's enough to list `../` to find a secret file.

 But now what?
-Remember that at this point we have three things that we have to put together to reach a much better result (RCE in the end)
+Remember that at this point we have three things that we have to put together to reach a much better result (RCE in the end):

-1. a SQL injection on `/analytics?page=/news/1`
+1. a SQL injection on `/analytics?page=/news/1`;
-2. the possibility to list directories, and in particular `/tmp`
+2. the possibility to list directories, and in particular `/tmp`;
-3. maybe (we are not sure yet), the possibility to include files from `/tmp` directory via `/thumbnail?file=../../../../../../../tmp/foobar`
+3. maybe (we are not sure yet), the possibility to include files from `/tmp` directory via `/thumbnail?file=../../../../../../../tmp/foobar`.

 Are we able to upload files to /tmp?
 Sure:  during file upload PHP, the language of choice by Adam, creates temporary files under /tmp.
 Files have a random name, so it will be hard to list /tmp/ with the second vulnerability unless we can also let the server SLEEP during upload using the SQL injection.
 So we can try something like this:

 ```